Posted: December 1, 2020

 - Three professional references

-Please indicate “Voting Rights Staff Attorney/Senior Program Coordinator” in the subject line.
+Please indicate “Voting Rights Senior Program Coordinator or Staff Attorney” in the subject line.

 Advancing Justice – Asian Law Caucus is an equal opportunity/affirmative action employer.
 All qualified persons are encouraged to apply, regardless of race, color, creed, ethnicity, national origin, ancestry, age, sex, gender, sexual orientation, gender expression, disability, height, weight, HIV status, marital or domestic partner status, or religious affiliation